krh5058/aar17_XXXX/ReadMe.txt

 outFormat
-	- Populates out.out1 with subject ID, Run number, Trial number, RawOnset from start of run (ms), TROnset (converted into TRs), Stop/Go Name, Stop/Go Value, Z duration (Stop only), Delay duration (Stop only), Response, RT (s), Coding scheme (see method: cycle), total trial duration (s), Jittered duration (ms) -- Left blank (see method: fixdurRecord), and running mean RT (s)
+	- Populates out.out1 with subject ID, Run number, Trial number, ScheduledOnset (ms), RawOnset from start of run (ms), TROnset (converted into TRs), Stop/Go Name, Stop/Go Value, Z duration (Stop only), Delay duration (Stop only), Response, RT (s), Coding scheme (see method: cycle), total trial duration (s), Jittered duration (ms) -- Left blank (see method: fixdurRecord), and running mean RT (s)

 fixdurRecord
 	- Requires a time difference as an argument (s).
 This time difference is expected to be this current trial's onset minus the last trial's onset.